rucio/documentation/docs/installing_server.md

     In order for this step to be effective, one has to make sure the relevant permission is given when the sign-gcs key is present for the account, for example [this](https://github.com/rizart/rucio/blob/88984a4dbc9d8be4e254f61545c7066e6c67de56/lib/rucio/core/permission/atlas.py#L1152) is the way it is currently done for ATLAS.

-5. Configure FTS to be able to use the same access and secret keys as you did for the Rucio servers:
+5. Configure FTS3 to be able to use the same access and secret keys as you did for the Rucio servers:

-    * You need to have access to the FTS server config page
+    * You need to have access to the FTS3 server config page
       * Visit `<fts_server>:8446/config/cloud_storage`
     * Add a new cloud storage (the name should be `S3:<URL>`)
     * Configure the added cloud storage as the following indicative example:

     ![image](/img/architecture.png)

     * Add `*` to User to include all users.
-If this cannot be done via the UI you need to contact the people who manage your FTS server.
+If this cannot be done via the UI you need to contact the people who manage your FTS3 server.
     * Configure the VO roles
     * Add the __access token__ and the __access secret__, these correspond to the __access_key__ and __secret_key__ you also configured for Rucio.